lkh-pranav/healthcare-operations-intelligence/README.md

 ## Project Architecture (High Level)
 **Problem Framing** → **Data Foundation** → **Analytical Engineering** → **Executive Outputs**

-- **Problem Framing:** Start with clear executive questions about demand, delays, and missed appointments
+- **Problem Framing:** Sets the business context, defines why the problem matters to leadership, and clearly states the three executive questions around demand, delays, and no-shows.

-- **Data Foundation:** Clean, structured hospital data built into reliable tables for analysis
+- **Data Foundation:** Brings together data sources, profiling, cleaning, and modeling to create accurate, reliable hospital data ready for analysis.

-- **Analytical Engineering:** Metrics designed so departments and time periods can be compared fairly
+- **Analytical Engineering:** Builds a business-ready semantic model that converts raw events into consistent metrics that can be fairly compared across departments, clinicians, and time.

-- **Executive Outputs:** Power BI dashboards that turn numbers into decisions, insights, and recommendations
+- **Executive Outputs:** Translates analysis into clear insights, recommendations, and dashboards that show where problems exist and what actions leaders can take.

 ---